squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 [:octicons-workflow-24: Extension][CodeHilite] ·
 [:octicons-tag-24: 0.1.0 ...
 5.5.14][CodeHilite support]

 Superseded by [Highlight].
-Support for CodeHilite was dropped in version 6.0.0, as [Highlight] has a better integration with other essential extensions like [SuperFences] and [InlineHilite].
+Support for CodeHilite was dropped in
+:octicons-tag-24: 6.0.0, as [Highlight] has a better integration with other essential extensions like [SuperFences] and [InlineHilite].

   [CodeHilite]: https://python-markdown.github.io/extensions/code_hilite/
   [CodeHilite support]: https://github.com/squidfunk/mkdocs-material/releases/tag/0.1.0